kings-way/ar71xx-fastpath-patch/README.md

 	# make V=s -j1 with more verbose output for trouble shooting

 ## Refer
-* The Source of these patches
+* The source of these patches

 https://github.com/gwlim/mips24k-ar71xx-lede-patch